 Background

-Eye movement tracking has become a crucial tool in understanding cognitive processes, especially under varying levels of cognitive load.
+Eye movement tracking has become a crucial tool in understanding cognitive processes, especially under varying levels of cognitive load that are key part of daily life environments.
 Cognitive load refers to the mental effort required to process information, which can affect attention, memory, and decision-making.
 In naturalistic environments, the complexity of stimuli can significantly influence cognitive load, leading to observable changes in eye movement patterns.
 Virtual Reality (VR) offers a controlled yet immersive environment to study these effects, replicating real-world conditions while allowing for precise manipulation of variables.

 Problem statement

-While numerous studies have explored eye movement in controlled, two-dimensional environments, there is a lack of research focusing on how cognitive load impacts eye movement in immersive, three-dimensional VR settings.
-Understanding these effects can provide insights into human cognitive processes in realistic environments, which is crucial for applications in fields like education, military training, and human-computer interaction.
+While numerous studies have explored eye movements in controlled, two-dimensional environments implemented on computer monitors, there is a lack of research focusing on how cognitive load impacts eye movement in immersive, three-dimensional VR settings.
+Understanding these effects can provide insights into human cognitive processes in realistic environments, which is crucial for applications in fields like education, operators training in the commercial and military industries, and human-computer interaction.

 Objectives